-Many property owners are hesitant to increase their rent because they worry about their tenant staying.
-But regular small increases are easy for a tenant to budget for and agree to – for instance a small increase every year is better than a larger increase every 3rd year.
+Many property owners are hesitant to increase their rent because they worry about their tenants staying.
+But regular small increases are easy for a tenant to budget for and agree to – a good landlord tip is to increase rent in small increments every year than a larger increase every 3rd year.

 A good property agent is going to be keeping records and making sure that they are increasing the rent when it is recommended, and talking you through the current market conditions and strategies to keep rent at optimal levels without risking vacancy costs.

 You don’t want to miss any opportunities to make a little more money on your property, especially if you are making improvements to the property such as air conditioning.

 Maintaining your property and keeping it in great order

 A key part of your property is your tenant.
 If they are happy in your home, they are going to want to stay and will be happy with rent increases whenever they occur.
 You need to keep your property in great order – which means that you are performing regular maintenance and updates when required.

 Your property manager will be able to inform you of anything that may have potential issues and will keep you updated with tenancy movements so you know when you can paint or revamp your property.

 Keeping the rent too high when the property is vacant

 You have just had a tenant move out, and you’re looking to get someone else in – but before you know it, three weeks have gone by, and no tenant.
 Every day of vacancy means you’re going to be losing more money than you want to – so it’s best to take a cut on the rent and lower it to the point where someone will be happy to move in rather than lose any more money.